noahehall/multicloud/multicloud.md

 - strategies
   - horizontal scaling: in/out; increasing the total number of load balanced resources
   - vertical scaling: up/down; increasing perf characteristics of existing resources

+#### scaling

+- strategize for the current scale requirements in addition to the anticipated growth
+  - know the capabilities and service limits of the services that you’re integrating
+    - especially the service limits, e.g. api gateay 10mb vs SQS 256kb
+  - select patterns that optimize your application for the scale you need to support
+    - timeouts, retry behavior, throughput, payload size, etc
+- elasticity: horizontal scaling + automation to match demand

+##### demand

+- both compute + data
+- organic demand
+- merger and acquisition: increases dramatically within a short period

+##### complexity

+- management
+- performance
+- security

+##### reliably with tests

+- increased need for more effective load tests since you can scale/tweak the perf of individual components
+  - you need to have a solid understanding of peak load capacity
+- best practices
+  - load test with authentic data with appropriate volumes that exercise each integration point with production access patterns
+  - spin a production like environment, never load test locally
+  - identify the bottlenecks/failure points, modify perf characteristcs and iterate
+    - this may move the bottleneck to other integration points
+      - you need to know where the bottleneck is most appropriate, based on your workload and business requirements
+  - choose a percentile that reflects the business need when monitoring
+    - build in error handling logic to handle failures that are outliers
+  - dont mock services you cant control
+    - when you're load testing, you need the real beef

+##### managing scale through monitoring

+- components should output appropriate signals
+- monitor by percentile, and not just avg/raw numbers
+- log efficiently and effectively

 ### Durability